Los Angeles Commercial Truck Accident Attorneys

 - Freight Owners — Owners of hazardous materials may be at fault if their cargo, when improperly secured, leads to explosions or other incidents.

-- Commercial Truck Or Parts Manufacturers — Defective parts can cause mechanical failures like tire blowouts.
+- Commercial Truck or Parts Manufacturers — Defective parts can cause mechanical failures like tire blowouts.
 Under product liability laws, victims can hold the manufacturers accountable.

 - Maintenance Providers — Poor maintenance or neglected inspections resulting in critical part failures can make maintenance providers liable.